xiaabdfe/bdfepush/docs/guide-1.md

 Dodge | Increase evasion temporarily.
 Boost | Increase BP gained from auto skills.
 Charge | Increase power of the same special attack for the rest of the battle.
-Dagger Stance | Deal follow-up damage for all auto attacks.
+Dagger Stance | Deal progressively stronger follow-up damage (up to a certain limit) for all auto attacks.
 Active until the thief gets damaged by enemies.
-Follow-up damage starts at 50%, gains 10% every auto move and caps at 200%.

 ## Ranger
 ![Icon](https://caelum.s-ul.eu/nzsSH0OO.jpg) JP: 狩人

 Debuffer that also deals some physical / magical / DoT damage.
 Important in most hard contents.

 Ranger's main job is to dispel enemy buffs while inflicting debuffs to turn the battle to the party's favour.
-Since debuffs usually have short duration, there are debuff extension bows to extend debuffs already inlicted on the enemy.
+Since debuffs usually have short duration and/or high BP cost, there are debuff extension bows to extend debuffs already inlicted on the enemy.

 Buff|Effect
 ---|---